manuelavolpe/local-PTHA-docs/docs/instructions/json_input.md

 !!! note ""
     HAZARD

 The <a href=../../workflow_steps/step6 target="_blank"> hazard aggregation </a> is implemented both in Python and MATLAB, and the user can choose the preferred language, also depending on the software installed on the cluster where the workflow is running.

 Moreover, this step is parallelized on the domain, through a horizontal decomposition of the highest resolution grid in "slices", which are then processed in parallel.
 The number of slices (i.e. the number of parallel processes) is computed at runtime, but the maximum allowed number must be declared here, as a trade-off between parallelism and manageability.

+Two additional parameters are

-In addition, the desired forecast time window has to be set, i.e the time period for which the probability of exceedance must be computed (a typical value is 50 years).
-Finally, a logical variable allows to possibly write the hazard curves as a CSV table.
+- the desired forecast time window, i.e the time period for which the probability of exceedance must be computed (a typical value is 50 years)
+- a logical variable allowing to possibly write the hazard curves as a CSV table.

 For example:

 !!! example
     ```json